michhar/michhar.github.io/_posts/2017-07-19-single-artifical-neuron-for-nonlinear-separable-data.md

 ### What is an Adaline artificial neuron

-The ADAptive LInear NEuron (Adaline) algorithm is very similar to a Perceptron (simplest of the artificial neurons) except that in the Perceptron the weights are updated based on a unit step activation function output (see figure below) whereas Adaline uses a linear activation function to update it's weights giving it a more robust result (that even converges with samples that are not completely separable by a linear hyperplane, unlike the Perception).
+The ADAptive LInear NEuron (Adaline) algorithm is very similar to a Perceptron (simplest of the artificial neurons) except that in the Perceptron the weights are updated based on a unit step activation function output (see figure below) whereas Adaline uses a linear activation function to update it's weights giving it a more robust result (that even converges with samples that are not completely separable by a linear hyperplane, unlike the Perceptron).
 In Adaline a _quantizer_ after the activation function, is used to then predict class labels.

 Beyond the linear activation function and the _quantizer_, we see the use of a _cost function_, or _objective function_, to update the weights.
 In this case we want to minimize this function with an optimization method.
 The optimization of the _cost function_ happens with yet another function aptly and simply named an _optimization function_.
 In this case our optimization function is _stochastic gradient decent_, which one can of as "climbing down a hill" (using part of the data to calculate, shuffled as well) to get to the minima of the cost function's convex curve (as it updates weights iteratively from a shuffled dataset).